The best things to do in Helsinki with kids

 Probably the most famous Helsinki attraction is the island fortress of Suomenlinna.
 Meaning “the Fortress of Finland”, this complex is located on a series of small islands just 20 minutes away from Helsinki by ferry.

-Construction started on the fortress in 1749, when Finland was part of the Kingdom of Sweden.
-It was built to defend against possible Russian invasion.
-The tactic didn’t work, however, as in Finland was annexed by Russia in 1809 as an autonomous grand duchy with its own senate.
+Construction started on the Suomenlinna Sea Fortress in 1749, when Finland was part of the Kingdom of Sweden, to defend against possible Russian invasion.
+The tactic didn’t work, however, as Finland was annexed by Russia in 1809 as an autonomous grand duchy with its own senate.

-Under Russian rule the fortress was expanded and strengthened.
-Many of the original buildings and structures can still be seen today.
+Under Russian rule the fortress was expanded and strengthened, and many of the original buildings and structures can still be seen today.
 It is now a UNESCO World Heritage Site.

 We had a great day on Suomenlinna discovering ancient tunnels, climbing on board a submarine and exploring small coves and beaches.
 You can even go swimming if you’re prepared to brave the chilly waters!